 And while today’s car is missing that oh-so-impressive digital clock, it is otherwise loaded with optional Oldsmobile goodies, including AM/FM stereo, A/C, cruise control and rear-window defogger.
 Love those wood-grain radio knobs, too!

 Today’s car is a beauty.
-Not only is it in fine original condition, you CCers could make it your own if you so desire (Richard Bennett, where are you?).
+Not only is it in fine original condition, you CCers could make it your own if you so desire.
 Want the finest Colonnade in the Middle West?
 All it takes is money…

 This car has been pampered, babied, and garaged since new, as you can clearly see from the pristine factory-applied paint, pinstripes and landau vinyl roof.